101 Dam-Nations

 "101 Dam-Nations" is a song written by Graham Dye and Steven Dye.

 The catch-phrase "101 Damnations", is a play on words, derived from the title of the animated feature film One Hundred and One Dalmatians, made by The Walt Disney Company in 1961.
-The new catch-phrase, was originated in 1981, by singer/songwriter Graham Dye, and was used as the title, for a global-warning anthem "101 Dam-Nations", which he co-wrote with his brother Steven Dye, for their band Scarlet Party.
-It became the debut single for the band, and was released on EMI's Parlophone label, on 16 October 1982, the same day as the 20th anniversary re-release of Love Me Do by The Beatles, who made this EMI label world-famous.
+The new catch-phrase was originally conceptualized in 1981, by singer/songwriter Graham Dye, and was used as the title for a global-warning anthem "101 Dam-Nations", which he co-wrote with his brother Steven Dye, for their band Scarlet Party.
+It became the debut single for the band, and was released on EMI's Parlophone label, on 16 October 1982, the same day as the 20th anniversary re-release of "Love Me Do" by The Beatles, who made this EMI label world-famous.
 The original vinyl issue of 101 Dam-Nations by Scarlet Party on Parlophone R 6058, reached number 44 in the UK chart, and is at present deleted, However, the recording has since appeared on many compilations, and is now available to download.
 There is also a more recent recording of this song, featuring Graham and Steven Dye, together with Phil Collins of Genesis playing drums, which is not yet available.

 It was voted number 4 in the All-Time Top 100 Singles from Colin Larkin's All Time Top 1000 Albums.

 Larkin states 'it should have been an anthem monster number one.'